-J. E. "Jack" Surash, P.E. - Deputy Assistant Secretary for Acquisition & Project Management for Environmental Management
+J. E. "Jack" Surash, P.E. - Deputy Assistant Secretary for Acquisition & Project Management, Office of Environmental Management

 Mr. J. E. “Jack” Surash is currently the Deputy Assistant Secretary (DAS) for Acquisition and Project Management.
 He is responsible for developing and implementing site and project specific acquisition and contract strategies, and for overseeing placement and execution of all Office of Environmental Management (EM) contracts in the Field.
 He is also the EM Head of Contracting Activity (HCA) and is responsible for effective and efficient operation of the procurement and assistance functions within EM, and compliance with pertinent statutes, regulation, and Department of Energy (DOE) policy as necessary to achieve the mission, goals, and objectives of the Department.
 In addition, Jack also oversees the evaluation of construction and capital asset project performance progress, provides project management assistance for construction and capital asset projects and support for all DOE EM Field locations.